TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 </br>

 > We wanted to achieve a certain level of cost optimization as well while still retaining our fault tolerance capabilities.
 Hence, I've decided to go in for:-
-Two separate node groups: one for critical workloads (on-demand), and Spot for cost optimization.
+**1- Two separate node groups: one for critical workloads (on-demand), and Spot for cost optimization.**

-**Multiple Instance groups** specified to increase chances of Spot Instances fulfillment.
+**Multiple Instance groups** have been specified to increase chances of Spot Instances fulfillment.

 </br>